The Easy Way to Choose the Best Pet Insurance

 When Chester was my only dog, I waffled back and forth about the issue of pet insurance.
 There are two main schools of thought – get insurance and pay monthly for peace of mind and guaranteed coverage or save an amount equal to the insurance premium each month in a “pet emergency” fund.
 I opted to go with the save a little every month plan.

 First, I am not a good saver of the green stuff.
 Second, there always seemed to be some other type of emergency that required me to borrow from my pet emergency fund.
-The end result was that there was no cushion there if something bad happened to Chester and, even if I could keep a little in the bank, there was certainly not enough to cover a $10,000 cancer surgery or a $5,000 back surgery.
+The end result was that there was no cushion there if something bad happened to Chester and, even if I could keep a little in the bank, there was certainly not enough to cover a $10,000+ cancer surgery or a $5,000 back surgery.

 I’m a risk taker though so I was willing to bet his health on crossed fingers.

 With two dogs that could have something go wrong with them – one which was still healthy as an ox but would be a senior soon and one with potential health problems – I thought that getting pet insurance was a better bet than hoping for the best.

 Honestly, what really lit a fire under my ass was that Gretel came from the rescue with a 6-month trial of pet insurance.
 I knew I would totally kick myself if I let her insurance expire and then something went wrong so I decided to keep it.

 Pet insurance was a relatively new thing so I didn’t have a lot of opinions or shared experiences to go on.
 It also seemed that most of the differences were in the legal mumbo-jumbo of fine print.
 I did my research, weighted my options the best I could understand them, and took the leap to a different pet insurance company.